 Seeking to provide the best possible education for each and every one of our students is both exhilarating and compelling.
-On behalf of the Board of Trustees, administrators, teachers, and staff of the District, I look forward to a productive 2020/21 school year.
+On behalf of the Board of Trustees, administrators, teachers, and staff of the District, the District looks forward to a productive 2021/22 school year.